danmar/cppcheck/man/manual.md

 file, such as CMake or Visual Studio.

 We don't know which approach (project file or manual configuration) will give you the best results.
 It is recommended that you try both.
-It is possible that you will get different results so that to find most bugs you need to use both approaches.
+It is possible that you will get different results so that to find the largest amount of bugs you need to use both approaches.
 Later chapters will describe this in more detail.

 ### Check files matching a given file filter